-- Notice of the college's process for resolving reports of Title IX Sexual Harassment, including any available informal resolution processes. - Notice of the allegations of Sexual Harassment, including, if known, the following: - The identities of the parties involved in the incident. - A summary of the conduct reportedly constituting Sexual Harassment; and o the date and location of the reported incident. - Information about the range of potential sanctions under the Title IX Sexual Harassment policy, including, where appropriate, notification that expulsion is a possible sanction for a student Respondent and that expulsion precludes matriculation at any Ranken Technical College location. - Information about the parties' rights and responsibilities, including the following: - That the Respondent is presumed not responsible for the reported conduct and that a determination regarding responsibility is made at the conclusion of the resolution process. - That the parties may have an advocate of their choice, who may be, but is not required to be, an attorney. - That the parties and their advocate may inspect, and review evidence obtained as part of the investigation that is directly related to the allegations contained in the formal complaint; and - That it is a violation of the College's Standards of Conduct and Work Ethic Policy to knowingly make false statements or knowingly submit false information during the resolution process.
+- Notice of the college's process for resolving reports of Title IX Sexual Harassment, including any available informal resolution processes. - Notice of the allegations of Sexual Harassment, including, if known, the following: - O The identities of the parties involved in the incident. - A summary of the conduct reportedly constituting Sexual Harassment; and o the date and location of the reported incident. - Information about the range of potential sanctions under the Title IX Sexual Harassment policy, including, where appropriate, notification that expulsion is a possible sanction for a student Respondent and that expulsion precludes matriculation at any Ranken Technical College location. - Information about the parties' rights and responsibilities, including the following: - That the Respondent is presumed not responsible for the reported conduct and that a determination regarding responsibility is made at the conclusion of the resolution process. - That the parties may have an advocate of their choice, who may be, but is not required to be, an attorney. - That the parties and their advocate may inspect, and review evidence obtained d.
+Investigation the interim Title IX Coordinator will assign a Title IX Investigator to investigate allegations of complaints of Sexual Harassment.
+The investigator will gather information regarding the alleged conduct and will prepare an investigative report summarizing all evidence obtained as part of the investigation that is relevant to the allegations raised in the Formal complaint.
+The investigator will use best efforts to complete the investigation within sixty (60) business days from the issuance of the written notice.
+As with all time frames in this resolution process, this time frame may be extended for good cause with notice to the parties in writing.

+- as part of the investigation that is directly related to the allegations contained in the formal complaint; and - That it is a violation of the College's Standards of Conduct and Work Ethic Policy to knowingly make false statements or knowingly submit false information during the resolution process.